jgsteeler/divergent-flow-mvp/docs/RUNNING-FULL-STACK.md

 1. Verify the backend is running: `curl http://localhost:5100/api/captures`
 2. Check for firewall issues
 3. Verify the API URL in the frontend code matches the backend port

+If the API fails at startup, check that Redis env vars are set (see "Configure Backend Environment" above).

 ## Development Workflow